openedx/docs.openedx.org/source/educators/how-tos/data/course_answers.rst

 Download the Student Answer Distribution Report
 ===============================================

-An automated process runs periodically on the Open edX servers to update the .csv file of learner answer data.
+An automated process runs periodically on the Open edX instance to update the .csv file of learner answer data.
 A link to the most recently updated version of the .csv file is available on the Instructor Dashboard.